ProfessorAbraham/fintech-review-analysis/README.md

-# 📄 Python script to generate README.md for fintech-review-analytics project

-readme_content = '''# 📚 fintech-review-analytics — README

-> **Customer Experience Analytics for Fintech Apps**
+**Customer Experience Analytics for Fintech Apps**
-> A data engineering and NLP project to analyze user reviews of Ethiopian banks' mobile apps using web scraping, sentiment analysis, thematic clustering, visualization, and Oracle database integration.
+ A data engineering and NLP project to analyze user reviews of Ethiopian banks' mobile apps using web scraping, sentiment analysis, thematic clustering, visualization, and Oracle database integration.

 ---